bdelacretaz/bertrands-blog-2023/README.md

 ## Conversion steps

 - Export from wordpress.com, provides an XML file for the content and a tar file for images
 - Use https://github.com/lonekorean/wordpress-export-to-markdown to convert to Markdown.
-This required some changes to get the right front matter, including a `slug` to keep the original URLs
+This required some changes to get the right front matter, including a `slug` to keep the original URLs, patch saved under `old-blog-import` .